dgcamacho/so2021/README.md

 # Scientific Programming with C++

+*Summary of the lecture*

+*general information about the structure of lecture and tutorial*

 In this module SCPROG the exercises and projects will be submitted online into a version control system [Git](https://git-scm.com/) hosted at the MatNat [GitLab](https://gitlab.mn.tu-dresden.de) platform, which is a web-based Git repository manager similar to [GitHub](https://github.com)